 - 2 to 4 ounces blue cheese

-- 1 egg white, beaten with a small drizzle of water
+- 1 large egg white, beaten with a small drizzle of water

 - 1. Preheat the oven to 400°F (204°C).

 - 2. Turn a baking sheet upside down.
-Cut the sheet of puff pastry in half lengthwise to create two rectangles.
-Place one of the pastry rectangles on the overturned baking sheet.
-Save the other rectangle for another use (or a second tart).
-Use a pairing knife to score a line around the perimeter of the rectangle about 1 inch from the edge to make a border.
-Use a fork to poke holes inside the border so that the dough will remain flat as it cooks while the border will puff to create a lip for the tart.
+Cut the sheet of puff pastry in half lengthwise to create 2 rectangles.
+Place 1 of the pastry rectangles on the overturned baking sheet.
+Save the other rectangle for another use or a second pear tart.

-- 4. Lightly brush the border with the egg and bake until the pastry is puffed and golden brown, 25 to 30 minutes.
+- 6. Bake until the pastry is puffed and golden brown, 25 to 30 minutes.
 Let cool slightly before cutting into squares.
+Originally published December 2, 2011.

 Recipe Testers Reviews